Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 Mantras - powerful tools for self-transformation

-Of all the techniques in yoga-tantra, mantras are the most powerful tools for self-transformation.
 When we repeat a mantra, whether vocally or silently, we're not just reciting words or sounds – we're creating and reinforcing specific vibrational patterns in our mind and subtle energy body.

 These sacred sounds vibrate and positively influence the mind and psyche.
 We need to consistently practice mantra repetition to make these proto-thoughts more potent.
 Then, they can positively influence our unconscious mind and even our external reality by purifying and harmonizing our inner being, liberating energy trapped in destructive, maladaptive, neurotic patterns and loops.
 The energy liberated can then be directed to expand our consciousness and awaken us to our true spiritual nature.
 It can also be to fuel a more creative life.

 The mantra is like the telephone number for the power and knowledge within the psyche.
 Whenever we chant the mantra, it is like asking that power to come into our conscious life.
 It can take time for the power within the psyche to answer our call, and we are taught to trust that the deep unconscious is a powerful intuiting agent that knows when it is the right time to respond.
-When the mantra as a proto-thought finally answers, we are “given permission” by our psyche to connect our awareness to the deeper mind and experience, transcending the limitations of everyday thinking.

 The Main Forms of Mantra Practice